 The dough will be very wet and sticky.
 Knead by lifting underneath the dough, turning the dough over, dragging the dough across the counter to stretch it, and fold it back over itself (this is similar to the technique used by Richard Bertinet but uses a 'drag' instead of a 'slap').
 After 15 to 20 minutes of kneading the dough should start being able to hold it's shape.

 Add the cubes of butter and knead into the dough, squeezing down on any chunks of butter that remain.

 Transfer the dough to an oiled bowl and let rise until doubled (about 1-2 hours).

 Once risen, refrigerate for 2 hours to firm the dough before dividing.

-Line a baking sheet with parchment paper and place 5-6 pastry rings (depending on size) evenly across the pan (the dough will be too wet to bake without a ring; if not available rings can be made with sheets of aluminium foil folded over to make 1 inch high circles held with tape).
+Line a baking sheet with parchment paper and place 5-6 pastry rings (depending on size) evenly across the pan (the dough will be too wet to bake without a ring; if not available rings can be made with sheets of aluminium foil folded over to make 1 inch high circles).